kwyn/npx/README.md

 Sets single pixel to a color in a specific animation frame.
 If no frame is specified it will set it for all frames.

 ####setPattern(arrayOfColors, frame)
-Sets all pixels in one frame to a color.I f no frame is specified it will set it for all frames.
+Sets all pixels in one frame to a color.If no frame is specified it will set it for all frames.

 ##TODO:
  - Implement on Animation: